bhasima/contacts/README.md

    ssh-keygen.exe     (created public key which contain .pub) cat id_rsa.pub     (concatnate to generate ssh key) copy the long ssh key and paste in the github.com>setting>ssh and gpg key>New SSH key

+15. create new repository.
+    follow the instruction to push an existing repository.

+16. every time when you push updates git add . git commit -am 'message here' git push

 problem faced:
 VS code could not log on to github. --> used git bash.